emPeeGee/raffinance/backend/project.md

 1. Users.
   I. Latest logins.
 Display by aggregating them by day II.
 Limit latest logins by 50
+1. Reports
+1. The balance aggregated by tags, categories, period and so on...

 ## Features
 1. Transactions: compact view and more detailed view